-Each year, when all the jurisdictions' data are compiled into the DS NMDS, a national validation and data linkage process is undertaken.
+Each year, when all the jurisdictions' data were compiled into the DS NMDS, a national validation and data linkage process was undertaken.

-To form service user counts, a statistical linkage key is used.
-The statistical linkage key enables the number of service users to be estimated from data collected from service type outlets and agencies.
-During any given financial year, a service user can receive services from:
+To form service user counts, a statistical linkage key was used.
+The statistical linkage key enabled the number of service users to be estimated from data collected from service type outlets and agencies.
+During any given financial year, a service user could receive services from: